vividos/UnderworldAdventures/uwadv/docs/README.Developer.md

 started, e.g. by creating a new character or when loading a save game.
-Based on the game prefix (e.g. "uw1" or "uw"), the file `uadata??.zip/<game-type>/game.cfg` is processed and all Lua scripts specified with the `load-script` command is loaded.
+Based on the game prefix (e.g. "uw1" or "uw"), the file `uadata??.zip/<game-type>/game.cfg` is processed and all Lua scripts specified with the `scripting-file` command is loaded.

 The two scripts `createchar.lua` and `cutscene.lua` are special scripts used for character creation and and showing cutscenes and are described in later